parflow/docker/README.md

 tclsh <arguments>
 ```

-For the Docker instance use:
+to run with the the Docker instance use the provided script:

 ```bash
 ./bin/parflow.sh <arguments>